romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 ### Quick development process

-There are not many frameworks/is nothing that can beat Rails in terms of how fast it is to develop a project.
+There is nothing that can beat Rails in terms of how fast it is to develop a project.
 It is definitely a go-to technology for startups and companies wanting to release a MVP.
 Creating a project or a product with Ruby on Rails is extremely fast and easy.
-Developers who use Ruby on Rails can build applications about 40% faster than teams that use other stacks/technologies.
+Developers who use Ruby on Rails can build applications about 40% faster than teams that use other stacks.

 ### Easy business logic implementation